julienXX/terminal-notifier/README.markdown

 #### Options

-At a minimum, you have to specify either the `-message` ,the `-remove` option or the `-list` option.
+At a minimum, you have to specify either the `-message` , the `-remove` option or the `-list` option.

 -------------------------------------------------------------------------------